bschmookler/star-analysis/simulation/with_tracking/README.md

 How to setup
 ------------
-Using the <i>stardev</i> enviroment, follow the instructions given [here](https://github.com/jdbrice/fwd-software/wiki#accessing-up-to-date-code) to install required libraries.
+Using the <i>stardev</i> enviroment, follow the instructions given [here](https://github.com/jdbrice/fwd-software/wiki#accessing-up-to-date-code) to install the required libraries.

 Single-particle simulation
 --------------------------